 Fourthly, Advisian has a number of case studies that underpin and augment some of the SDGs in the atlas.

-Advisian promotes the use of Unmanned Autonomous Vehicles (UAVs) to replace mundane tasks, and reduce travel requirements in operating environments, by utilising smart analytics, to replace the need for travel to an exception/ intervention basis.
+Advisian promotes the use of Unmanned Autonomous Vehicles (UAVs) to replace mundane tasks, and reduce travel requirements in operating environments, by utilizing smart analytics, to replace the need for travel to an exception/ intervention basis.
 Furthermore, Advisian also has first-hand experience in conducting aerial surveys and reducing exposure to operatives on the ground.

-Advisian is actively supporting clients in introducing Renewable Energy sources to reduce the reliance on traditional energy sources and diversify.
-Advisian has begun publishing a number of thought pieces in New Energy which explore the impact of new energy generation and storage systems on our society.
+Advisian is actively supporting clients in introducing renewable energy sources to reduce the reliance on traditional energy sources and diversify.
+Advisian has begun publishing a number of thought pieces in new energy which explore the impact of new energy generation and storage systems on our society.

-Advisian has assisted a State Government frame their Biofuel strategy by identifying specific growth regions where biofuels could play a role in the regional fuel mix.
+Advisian has assisted a State Government frame their biofuel strategy by identifying specific growth regions where biofuels could play a role in the regional fuel mix.
 In order to arrive at a holistic high level strategy, the client needed to consider technical, business and policy aspects to formulate a plan to attract potential developers and help existing primary industries diversify away from their historic markets.

 Advisian wholeheartedly supports the proposition that urgent action must be taken to combat climate change and its impacts.
 Furthermore, we unanimously endorse the significant practical role that Carbon Capture and Storage (CCS) or Carbon Capture Use and Storage (CCUS) must play in the oil and gas industry in order to achieve the 2DS.
-Advisian believes that the oil and gas industry is uniquely placed to be a leader in this endeavour in both the upstream and downstream components, which is unique and unlike any other resource industry.
+Advisian believes that the oil and gas industry is uniquely placed to be a leader in this endeavor in both the upstream and downstream components, which is unique and unlike any other resource industry.
 In the upstream component, the gas separation process inherent in this activity enables the lowest cost method of CO2 separation.
 Pioneering projects like Statoil’s Sleipner have been capturing and safely storing CO2 in geologic reservoirs for almost 20 years through this process.
 Other activities such as Australia’s Gorgon project also separate the CO2 from gas processing for geologic storage.
 Furthermore, enhanced oil recovery (EOR) projects have, until the recent decline in oil prices, provided the other commercial business cases for CCS in the oil and gas industry.